ZerdBG3/RAW/Installing.md

 # Optional Configurations
 * To turn on/off the mod features, copy the [`ModOptions.json`](https://github.com/ZerdBG3/RAW/blob/main/ModOptions.json) file to the `Script Extender` folder inside the Profile folder, creating it if necessary.
 The complete path should look something like `\Users\{USER_NAME}\AppData\Local\Larian Studios\Baldur's Gate 3\Script Extender`
+* You only need to set the configuration file if you want to alter the default behavior.
+Therefore, there is no need to download and set the file up if you are not going to change any of its values
 * Simply change the values from `true` to `false` to whichever feature you want to turn off

 | Option | Default | Description |